 Ronaldo returns to Old Trafford on Tuesday with rape allegations – which he strenuously denies – hanging over him.

-He has dismissed as “fake news” accusations he raped Kathryn Mayorga at a Las Vegas hotel in 2009 and his lawyers say they will sue German magazine Der Spiegel, which originally reported the allegations.
+He has dismissed as “fake news” accusations he raped Kathryn Mayorga at a Las Vegas hotel in 2009 and his Overland Park Domestic Lawyer say they will sue German magazine Der Spiegel, which originally reported the allegations.

 Der Spiegel says it has “no reason” to doubt the authenticity of key documents used in its story.